SiphonSquirrel/steve/README.md

 to the user) is "House Key" and the description is "Locks and unlocks my house!"

+### Library Section

+The library section is where common checks and actions may be placed, which are placed under `conditions` and `actions` dictonaries respectively.
+The key is used to reference the condition or action via the `library` directive in a room's action or condition definition.

 ### Room Section

 The room section is a dictionary of rooms, where the key is the room id, and